Types and amount of maternity pay

 Keeping records

-You must keep records of SMP payments.
+You must keep records of statutory maternity pay payments.
 You can find out more about:

-Repayment if they do not return to work after maternity leave
+Repayment if someone does not return to work after maternity leave

-If they do not return to work after maternity leave, the employee might have to repay maternity pay depending on the type of pay and what their contract says.
+If your employee does not return to work after maternity leave, they might have to repay maternity pay.
+This depends on the type of pay and what their contract says.

-The employee does not need to repay any SMP they've taken.
+The employee does not need to repay any statutory maternity pay they've taken.

 They do not return to work and have taken enhanced maternity pay